Ngoguey42/gogonet/README.md

 TODO: Which set weights are specialized for one maps?
 Some meta-learning magic?

 TODO: Should the `seqnet` have any concept of elevation?

+TODO: Some triplet loss magic to enforce some constraints of the SHS or the conv kernel?
+(Could constrain conv some weights to be similar, per-map)

 Supervision ideas for `convnet`:
 - player count in "super" pixels for each stride, directly from shared hidden state